Azure/Real-Time-Transactions-Hackathon/01-challenge01.md

 To complete this challenge successfully, you must:

+- Clone the repo with the starter artifacts and deployment scripts
 - Deploy the Azure services needed to support the payments app interface
+- Deploy Azure OpenAI with the following deployments:
+  - `completions-003` with the `text-davinci-003` model
+- Deploy an Azure Cosmos DB account with the following configurations:
+  - API: NoSQL
+  - Consistency: Bounded Staleness
+  - Geo-Redundancy: Enabled
+    - Deployed in the same 3 regions as the Azure Function Apps from the deployment script
+  - Multi-region writes: Enabled
+  - Analytical store: Disabled
+  - Autoscale: Enabled
+  - Provision throughput: 1000 RU/s
+  - Create a database named `payments`
+  - Create new containers named:
+    - `customerTransactions` with partition key `/accountId`
+    - `globalIndex` with partition key `/partitionKey`
+    - `members` with partition key `/memberId`
+    - `transactions` with partition key `/accountId`
 - Validate that the services are deployed and running

 ### Resources